InQuicker/kaws/docs/references/cluster.md

         --rbac-super-user <rbac-super-user>        The Kubernetes username of an administrator who will set up initial RBAC policies, e.g. "jimmy"
-    -r, --region <region>                          AWS Region to create the resources in, e.g. "us-east-1" -s, --instance-size <size>                     EC2 instance size to use for all instances, e.g. "m3.medium" -K, --ssh-key <ssh-key>                        Name of the SSH key in AWS for accessing EC2 instances, e.g. "alice" -z, --zone-id <zone-id>                        Route 53 hosted zone ID
+    -r, --region <region>                          AWS Region to create the resources in, e.g. "us-east-1" -s, --instance-size <size>                     EC2 instance size to use for all instances, e.g. "m3.medium" -K, --ssh-key <ssh-key>...
+SSH public key to add to ~/.ssh/authorized_keys on each server; this option can be specified more than once
+    -z, --zone-id <zone-id>                        Route 53 hosted zone ID

 ARGS: